These Statements & Letters are available for you to share with others. Please simply link back to this page.

 November 13, 2023: CMEP affirms the November 10th statement of the Patriarchs and Heads of Churches in Jerusalem.
 Churches for Middle East Peace (CMEP) affirms the November 10th statement of the Patriarchs and Heads of Churches in Jerusalem, which suggests “foregoing any unnecessarily festive activities” this year as Christians around the world stand in solidarity with those in the Holy Land.
 We are “standing in support of those continuing to suffer” as we continue to call for a ceasefire to allow immediate and adequate assistance to the citizens of Gaza.

 November 13, 2023: Letter from Church-Based Leaders to President Biden.
-In a November 9, 2023 letter to President Biden, Churches from Middle East Peace (CMEP) and thirty American Church-based leaders called on President Biden and his Administration to support an immediate ceasefire, de-escalation, and restraint by all involved.
+In a November 9, 2023 letter to President Biden, Churches for Middle East Peace (CMEP) and thirty American Church-based leaders called on President Biden and his Administration to support an immediate ceasefire, de-escalation, and restraint by all involved.

 November 3, 2023: Ceasefire Now!
 Biden Administration’s Response Inadequate to Catastrophe in Gaza The devastating October 7 murder of nearly 1,400 Israelis and internationals by Hamas does not justify the displacement of 1.5 million people, more than sixty percent of the population, in Gaza – many of whom are refugees already; the indiscriminate impact upon civilians by large-scale bombing; the destruction of hospitals, churches, cultural centers, and other infrastructure.
 According to the Office for the Coordination of Humanitarian Affairs (OCHA), the death toll in Gaza as of November 2 is 9,061, more than 60 percent of whom are women and children.
 The total number of Palestinian children killed totals 3,760.
 The mass slaughter of civilians by any party to the conflict is unacceptable and must stop.
 The lives of all people, be they Israelis or Palestinians, must be protected.